-How to Fall in Love in San Diego (Finishing Line Press, May 2017) is a chapbook of 26 love & anti-love poems.
-The poems are set inside, around, and far outside the bounds of San Diego, CA. They’re a collective attempt to encapsulate the city’s energy and people, as well as the universal, sometimes heart-wrenching, 21st century search for love or something similar.
-You can pre-order a copy of the chapbook in the Finishing Line Press store.
+How to Fall in Love in San Diego (Finishing Line Press, 2017) is a chapbook of 26 love & anti-love poems.
+The poems are set inside, around, and far outside the bounds of San Diego, CA. They’re a collective attempt to encapsulate the city’s energy as well as the universal, sometimes heart-wrenching, 21st century search for love or something similar.

 Praise for How to Fall in Love in San Diego